AbdullahAnsarii/rn-story/README.md

 ### Story object

-Instead of simple string url, a comprehensive 'story object' can also be passed in the `stories` array.
+A simple 'story object' needs to be passed in the `stories` array.

 | Property           | Description                                                                                                                                   |
 | ------------------ | --------------------------------------------------------------------------------------------------------------------------------------------- |